Southern Illinois hosts Dinnebier and Drake - WTOP News

 Carbondale, Illinois; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Drake takes on Southern Illinois after Katie Dinnebier scored 28 points in Drake’s 72-68 loss to the Missouri State Bears.
+BOTTOM LINE: Drake faces Southern Illinois after Katie Dinnebier scored 28 points in Drake’s 72-68 loss to the Missouri State Bears.

 The Salukis are 1-6 on their home court.
-Southern Illinois is fourth in the MVC in rebounding with 34.5 rebounds.
-Gift Uchenna leads the Salukis with 13.4 boards.
+Southern Illinois has a 1-13 record in games decided by 10 or more points.

 The Bulldogs are 5-3 in MVC play.
-Drake averages 16.5 turnovers per game and is 4-0 when turning the ball over less than opponents.
+Drake is 4-0 when it wins the turnover battle and averages 16.5 turnovers per game.

-Southern Illinois is shooting 35.1% from the field this season, 6.6 percentage points lower than the 41.7% Drake allows to opponents.
-Drake averages 75.9 points per game, 2.3 more than the 73.6 Southern Illinois gives up.
+Southern Illinois scores 59.3 points per game, 10.0 fewer points than the 69.3 Drake gives up.
+Drake averages 9.9 made 3-pointers per game this season, 2.5 more made shots on average than the 7.4 per game Southern Illinois gives up.

-The Salukis and Bulldogs square off Sunday for the first time in conference play this season.
+The Salukis and Bulldogs match up Sunday for the first time in conference play this season.

-TOP PERFORMERS: Uchenna is averaging 15.9 points, 13.4 rebounds and 2.3 blocks for the Salukis.
-Isabella Palmqvist is averaging 1.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Kayla Cooper is averaging 8.6 points and 1.7 steals for the Salukis.
+Gift Uchenna is averaging 15.9 points, 13.4 rebounds and 2.3 blocks over the last 10 games.

-Dinnebier is scoring 20.7 points per game and averaging 4.6 rebounds for the Bulldogs.
-Anna Miller is averaging 14.0 points and 9.3 rebounds over the last 10 games.
+Dinnebier is averaging 20.7 points, 7.4 assists and 2.8 steals for the Bulldogs.
+Anna Miller is averaging 14.0 points over the last 10 games.

 LAST 10 GAMES: Salukis: 1-9, averaging 58.5 points, 34.5 rebounds, 11.8 assists, 6.9 steals and 3.4 blocks per game while shooting 34.8% from the field.
 Their opponents have averaged 77.5 points per game.